-Whispering: silent text communication between logged-in players that is not visible to the audience.Workshop: the “back stage” interface where logged-in Players can upload graphics, view existing graphics, create and manage stages and manage players.
+Whispering: silent text communication between logged-in players that is not visible to the audience.Workshop: the "back stage" interface where logged-in players can upload media, view and edit existing media, create and manage stages and manage players.

 There has been error in communication with Booktype server.
 Not sure right now where is the problem.